steviecurran/beer-reviews/README.md

 - Lastly, if I typically enjoy a beer due to its aroma and appearance, which beer style should I try?"

 Here's my attempt.

-Note that from the url, the data may take a while to load.
+if the data are taking too long to load, try the notebook at [Kaggle][https://www.kaggle.com/code/steviemooncat/beer-reviews]